Things To Do In Louisville Kentucky

 The top things to do in Kentucky with kids

-We have two kiddos and have traveled around the Bluegrass state doing family fun things with our kids.
+We have two kiddos and have traveled around the Bluegrass state doing many family fun things with our kids.
 There are plenty of sights to see, attractions to visit and places to eat.
-I'd also agree that Kentucky has some of the best and cleanest state parks in the country,...
+I'd also agree that Kentucky has some of the best and cleanest state parks in the...

 Lost River Cave, the underground cave boat tour in Kentucky